agileware/au.com.agileware.civiquickbooks/README.md

    have even one item in it after the filtering, the invoice will not be pushed successfully.
-2. As long as an invoice has at least one item in it after filtering, the information about those none-pushed items will be noted down as `customer memo` field.
+2. As long as an invoice has at least one item in it after filtering, the information about those non-pushed items will be noted down as `customer memo` field.
 The `id` of the problematic financial type and its `acctg code` will be listed.
-In that case, you need to manually fix the invoice manually.
+In that case, you need to fix the invoice manually.

 # Funding for this CiviCRM extension